-Need to meal prep but don’t know where to start?
-Or maybe you’ve been doing this for a while and you just need to get back to basics.
+Wondering how to start meal prepping but don’t know where to start?
+Or maybe you’ve been doing this for a while, and you need to get back to basics.
 Then this is the place for you!

 Fail to plan, plan to fail.
-These words could not be more true when it comes to meal prep.
-If you want to make sure your eating is in line (which is definitely needs to be if you want to meet ANY fitness goal) then meal prep will be your best friend.
-And remember… Flexible Dieting is not a free for all as long as it fits!
-It is still important to feed your body with healthy portions and healthy foods.
-Flexible Dieting allows you to fit in those snacks and treats however WITHOUT blowing your progress.
+These words could not be more accurate when it comes to meal prepping.
+If you want to make sure your eating is in line (which it needs to be if you’re going to meet ANY fitness goal), then meal prep will be your best friend.
+And remember, Flexible Dieting is not a free for all as long as it fits your macros!
+It is still important to fuel your body with healthy portions and healthy foods.
+However, Flexible Dieting does allow you to squeeze in those snacks and treats WITHOUT blowing your progress.

 A good meal prep applies to any successful fitness and nutrition program, whatever that program may be.
-Keep in mind you will have to find what works for you, but maybe seeing what I do for food prep will give you some inspiration!
+Keep in mind that you’ll have to find what works for you, but maybe seeing what I do for food prep will give you some inspiration!

 Step #1: Gather your tools.
-Just like you have equipment in the gym, you have to have equipment in the kitchen.
-You’ll need a food scale/measuring cups, sticky tabs and a sharpie, and containers and baggies.
+Like you have the proper apparatus in the gym, you have to have the right equipment in the kitchen.
+You’ll need a food scale, measuring cups, sticky tabs/labels, a sharpie, and containers and baggies.

-Keep in mind my method uses the sticky tabs/sharpies, but it’s not necessary and it has to be what works for you!
+Keep in mind my method uses the sticky tabs/sharpies, but it’s not necessary, and success comes from what works for you!

 Step #2: Grocery shop.
-You didn’t think this would need to be a step, would you?
-But this is KEY to a good meal prep.
-When you make your grocery list make sure to include protein (chicken, fish, beef, turkey, etc) for the main portion of your meals, sides (potatoes, rice, squash, eggplant, etc), snack foods (yogurt, cottage cheese, veggies, fruit, string cheese, nuts, pretzels, etc), and toppings (salsa, shredded cheese, nut butters, seeds, etc).
-I prefer to get my veggies from the farmer’s market… fresh, yummy, and oh-so affordable!
-I prefer to get my veggies from the farmer’s market… fresh, yummy, and oh-so affordable!
+You didn’t think this would need to be a step, did you?
+But grocery shopping isthe KEY to starting meal prep.
+When you make your grocery list be sure to include protein (chicken, fish, beef, turkey, etc) for the central portion of your meals, sides (potatoes, rice, squash, eggplant, etc), snack foods (yogurt, cottage cheese, veggies, fruit, string cheese, nuts, pretzels, etc), and toppings (salsa, shredded cheese, nut butters, seeds, etc).
+I prefer to get my veggies from the farmer’s market… fresh, yummy, and oh-so-affordable!

 Step #3: Cook your food.
 Seems obvious I know – so why do I mention it?
 Because you need to make sure you cook enough for a whole week.
-Or, you could cut the amount in half, but my personal preference is to do all the cooking in one day for a full 7 days.
-Sometimes during the week getting to a food prep can be tricky, so set aside 3-4 hours on the weekend for a full week long food prep.
+Or, you could cut the amount in half, but my personal preference is to do all the cooking in one day for a full seven days.
+Sometimes during the week getting to a food prep can be tricky, so set aside 3-4 hours on the weekend for a whole weeks worth of food prep.
 Tip: Do some research on how to best cook things in bulk.
-Using the grill and crock potswill save you time!
-After some time you will develop a preference for how to cook things and it will streamline the process.
+Using the grill and crockpots will save you time.
+After some time you will develop a preference for how to cook things, and it will streamline the process.

 Step #5: Portion out your snacks.
 Snacks?
 Absolutely!
 You can’t just have meals at the ready.
-Plus, the snacks will You’ll need small containers for things like yogurt or cottage cheese, and baggies for fruit or pretzels or nuts.
-Or, you can use small containers for these too but some fruits are too awkward of a size for a container.
-Ps – baggies don’t weigh anything, at least by my scale!
+You’ll need small containers for things like yogurt or cottage cheese, and baggies for fruit or pretzels or nuts.
+You can use small containers for these too but some fruits are shaped too awkward for most containers.
+Ps – baggies don’t weigh anything, at least by my scale.
 Woop!
 Use the same process as before if you use a food scale.
 Zero out your scale to your container, fill it with your food, then write on a sticky tab the weight of the food.
-If you have a baggie, portion out your snacks, weigh the baggies, write on a sharpie the weight, and you are good to go!
+If you have a baggie, portion out your snacks, weigh the baggies, write with a sharpie the weight, and you are good to go!

-Dump in your snack… this is fat-free cottage cheese.
+Dump in your snack.
+This is fat-free cottage cheese.
 On the sticky tab, I wrote “4.7oz.”
-To be more accurate, you SHOULD be using grams – so just make that note!
+To be more accurate, you SHOULD be using grams – so make that note.
 Make sure to have enough snacks at the ready.

 If you use a baggie, fill the baggie, then put it in the scale.

-Using a sharpie write the oz on the baggie!
-If you do more than one item, make sure to zero out your scale before adding another item into your baggie.
-Then, make sure to write BOTH amounts on the baggie and label them so you know what amount goes with what food.
-Keep in mind, use grams for the MOST accurate tracking measurement!
+Using a sharpie write the ounces on the baggie.
+If you add more than one item, make sure to zero out your scale before adding another item into your bag.
+Then, make sure to write BOTH amounts on the baggie and label them.
+That way you know how much goes with what food.
+Keep in mind, using grams will give you the MOST accurate tracking measurement!